Can I connect Nintendo Switch Lite to a TV?

-Nintendo has been gathering data on how we use our Nintendo Switches, and the overwhelming consensus is that the Switch is more fun when you play it in handheld mode.
-I think we all knew that to be the case, but Nintendo has taken it to heart and made the Switch Lite solely an on-the-go device for this reason.
+Nintendo has been gathering data on how we use our Nintendo Switch consoles, and the overwhelming consensus for the Switch is that people more often than not play in handheld mode.
+I think we all knew that to be the case, but Nintendo has taken it to heart and made the Nintendo Switch Lite solely an on-the-go device for this reason.

 No, it definitely does not.
 If you can imagine the original Nintendo Switch with one Joy-Con missing, that's about the size of the Switch Lite.
-Even if it did have the right internals, it wouldn't fit in the Switch Dock as it is now.
+You will only risk damaging your Switch Lite unnecessarily if you try to dock it this way.

 Could I use cables to get the Switch Lite to show up on my TV without docking it?

 So you want to know if you can bypass the Dock and simply use cables to connect the Switch Lite to your TV?
 Unfortunately, this isn't possible.
-Nintendo didn't include the necessary hardware inside the Switch Lite to allow it to work with a TV.
-This isn't too surprising considering that Nintendo typically doesn't like people using their devices for anything other than what they were intended for.
+Nintendo didn't include the necessary hardware inside the Switch Lite to work with a TV.
+This isn't too surprising considering that Nintendo typically doesn't like people using their devices for anything other than the intended use.

 This mini version of the Nintendo Switch works solely in handheld mode.
 It uses the same cartridges as the standard Nintendo Switch and can link with standard Switches to play local co-op games.
 Pre-order it now.